Guidance for twisted particle filter: a continuous-time perspective: Twisted-Path Particle Filter (TPPF)

 where $\varphi = \left(\varphi_1,\dots,\varphi_n \right)$, $\varphi_i(\cdot)$ ($1 \leq i \leq n$) are positive, continuous functions in $\mathbb{R}^d$, and as a direct result of the dual relation, by choosing $W(\hat{X}) = -\sum_{k=0}^n\log \hat{g}_k(\hat{X}_k)$ for some discrete Markov chain $(\hat{X}_k)_{k=0}^n$

-where $P^{\varphi}$ is the path measure induced by the twisting function $\varphi$ as in \eqref{eq:recursive}, and the $P^1$ is the original path measure (or equivalently, with twisting function being $1$).
+where $P^{\varphi}$ is the path measure induced by the twisting function $\varphi$ as in \eqref{eq:recursive}, $P^1$ is the original path measure (or equivalently, with twisting function being $1$), and $\hat{X}^\varphi$ is the twisted Markov chain associated with $P^\varphi$.
 More precisely, under $P^{\varphi}$, the Markov chain $X^{\varphi}$ evolves under the twisted transition density

 with the normalizing constant $\hat{P}[\varphi](k,x_{k-1})$ defined by